abhi12123/blog/posts/Why-you-should-use-Error-Boundaries-in-React.md

 ---
 title: "Why You Should Use Error Boundaries in React"
 date: "2022-02-12"
+description: "React Error Boundaries were introduced in React version 16 to generate a fallback UI in case a component were to crash.
+This was to ensure that a JavaScript error in a single component should not crash the whole app. "
 ---

 React Error Boundaries were introduced in React version 16 to generate a fallback UI in case a component were to crash.
 This was to ensure that a JavaScript error in a single component should not crash the whole app.